Carrot Orange Soup

 Carrots and oranges complement each other beautifully, both in color and flavor.
 I like to make a big pot of this soup and eat it for lunch over several days, but it would also be a perfect first course at a larger holiday meal.
 Or you could pour it into a large mason jar and deliver it, along with a loaf of bread, to a party host or friend who is under the weather.
 Who doesn’t love soup?

-- 2 tablespoons of butter (or additional olive oil)
+- 2 tablespoons butter or additional olive oil

-- 2 pounds of carrots, scrubbed and chopped into ½-inch slices
+- 2 pounds carrots scrubbed and chopped into ½-inch slices

 - Zest from one orange

 - Juice from one orange